RapTho/elasticsearch-tutorials/local-deployment/README.md

 docker login
 ```

 A free Docker Hub account raises the limit to **200 pulls per 6 hours** per account.
-If the shared IP limit is still being hit, ask your instructor whether a mirror registry or pre-pulled image tarball is available.

 Your cluster might fail to start due to failing bootstrap checks.
 Find the following workarounds below.